House committee to hold meeting on Trump tax returns

 Mr Trump refused to disclose his tax returns both times he ran for president under the premise that he was being audited by the IRS.
 Democrats won a years-long court battle to obtain the tax returns earlier this year.
 But the Supreme Court rejected his request to shield the committee from obtaining his returns last month.

 None of the justices whom Mr Trump nominated during his presidency made any noted dissents in the ruling.
+Committee Chairman Richard Neal did not just request Mr Trump’s tax personal tax returns from 2013 to 2018 but also his business entities and administrative files that accompanied them.

-But Republicans won control of the House in last month’s election, meaning they have less time to actually discuss the former president’s tax returns, meaning that Democrats are running out of time to act on the tax returns.
+Republicans won control of the House in last month’s election, meaning they have less time to actually discuss the former president’s tax returns, meaning that Democrats are running out of time to act on the tax returns.
 They have criticised the Democrats’ pursuit of Mr Trump’s taxes as a political investigation.

+But Democrats have argued that they needed to know how the IRS’s automatic audit of Mr Trump’s taxes was working and to determine if new legislation was needed to protect his returns.

 Join our new commenting forum